 Volunteers are needed Thursdays, 6:30-8:30 PM at Northwood Terrace in Halifax.

-Volunteers assist in refereeing games and acting as sport attendants to players (passing them the ball, aligning their ramp, etc.)
+Volunteers assist in refereeing games and acting as sports attendants to players (passing them the ball, aligning their ramp, etc.)

 Learn to Sledge